README.md

 Map string

-The map string is a C-style (null-terminated) string that must reflect the actual (physical) order of connections made between parallel outputs of your 74HC595 and segment control pins of your 7-segment display.
+The map string is a C-style (null-terminated) string that must reflect the actual (physical) order of connections made between the parallel outputs of your 74HC595 and the segment control pins of your 7-segment display.

-The map string must consist of exactly 8 ASCII characters: @, A, B, C, D, E, F and G. Every character corresponds to a single segment (@ stands for a dot).
-The first (leftmost) character in the map string corresponds to the 7th (most significant) bit of the IC’s parallel output (Q7 output), the second character corresponds to the 6th bit (Q6 output), etc.
+The map string must consist of exactly 8 ASCII characters: @, A, B, C, D, E, F and G. Every character corresponds to a single segment (@ stands for a dot, also known as a decimal point or DP).
+The first (leftmost) character in the map string corresponds to the 7th bit (most significant bit, MSB) of a byte stored in the shift register, connected to the Q7 parallel output.
+The last (rightmost) character in the map string corresponds to the 0th bit (least significant bit, LSB) of a byte stored in the shift register, connected to the Q0 parallel output.

 #define MAP_STR "ED@CGAFB" // Valid map string example.